BUS 210: Business Analytics I

 - Chapter 5: Performance Lawn Equipment

-You are required to read the case description, follow the instructions provided on Canvas and answer the questions.
-A summary of your analysis, findings and recommendations will also be required.
+You are required to thoroughly read each case description, adhere to the specific instructions provided on Canvas, and answer all accompanying questions.
+Additionally, a comprehensive summary of your analysis, findings, and recommendations must be submitted.

 Attendance / On Time Arrival

 Cell phones must be turned off during class.
-Note: Disruptive behavior will not be tolerated.
+Please note that any disruptive behavior will not be tolerated.

 Discussion Boards / Participation Grade